 These content indexing, monitoring and querying techniques are essential for the content creation as well as for content consumption.
 Thus, the main goals of the research and development activities described in this deliverable address these fundamental parts of the AXMEDIS framework.

-2.1 Specification of T4.2.1 Crawling and Indexing, Collector Engine
+T4.2.1: Crawling and Indexing, Collector Engine